 These effects were clearly recognized by the persons concerned in those days.
 MITI intentionally used the export link system to promote export.
 For instance, Shimada[1960] states, "It is an effective export promotion measure" (pp.179-180).
 Nishimura[1955] by a bureaucrat of MOF states that the background of the introduction of the export link system to the textiles in early 1950's was decrease in the export by rise of domestic prices, and that the rapid increase of textile export in 1953-54 was mainly due to the effect of the export link system.
 All of the export link systems shown in Table 6 are the methods to allocate the foreign exchange for the raw materials based on the export performance of the products made by those raw materials.
 This method was specifically called raw materials link system (genzairyo rinku-sei).
-Besides this, there was a method to allot the foreign exchange for the raw materials based on the export performance of the products which had no input-output relation to those raw materials, which was called deficit- covering link system (shukketsu hosho rinku-sei) (Nishimura[1955]).
+Besides this, there was a method to allot the foreign exchange for the raw materials based on the export performance of the products which had no input-output relation to those raw materials, which was called deficit-covering link system (shukketsu hosho rinku-sei) (Nishimura 1955).

-The deficit-covering link system was applied to the export of ship, the production plant, whale oil, raw silk, and canned foods etc. in 1953-54.
+The deficit-covering link system was applied to the export of ship, the production plant, whale oil, raw silk, and canned foods etc. in 1953-5438.
 The companies which exported those goods were allotted the foreign exchange to import crude sugar.
 They acquired de facto export subsidy through selling the crude sugar to the sugar refining companies at the higher domestic price.
 The shipbuilding industry especially enjoyed the merit of this system.
-They cut down the export prices by this system and consequently first export boom of ships took place in 1953-5439.
-The deficitcovering link system was strongly criticized by the IMF research mission in 1954, and it was abolished in 1955.
+They cut down the export prices by this system and consequently the first export boom of ships took place in 1953-54.
+The deficit-covering link system was strongly criticized by the IMF research mission in 1954, and it was abolished in 1955.
 The criticism from overseas suggests that this system had large export promotion effect.

-On the other hand, the criteria based on production capacity was not the one that the investment promotion was intended but the one aiming at the leveling of the capacity utilization ratio.
+On the other hand, the criteria based on production capacity was not intending that the investment promotion but aiming at the leveling of the capacity utilization ratio.
 However, it was recognized that it had the effect of investment promotion.
-A bureaucrat of MITI wrote "The companies invested aiming at an increase in the amount of the import quota, because the method of foreign exchange allocation is based on the amount of equipment," in the article of 1956 (Hiramatsu[1956]).
-Moreover, Oriental Economist commented, "The over-investment in such as textile, sugar refining, and milling industries is mainly due to the raw materials allotment policy of the government based on equipment capacity."
+A bureaucrat of MITI wrote in an article of 1956, "The companies invested aiming at an increase in the amount of the import quota, because the method of foreign exchange allocation is based on the amount of equipment."
+(Hiramatsu[1956]).
+Moreover, Oriental Economist commented, "The over-investment in such as textile, sugar refining, and milling industries is mainly due to the raw materials allotment policy of the government based on equipment capacity39.

-(2)A Quantitative Analysis of the Foreign Exchange Allocation by Firm: A Case of the Wool Spinning Industry

-The wool spinning industry was contracted substantially during the World War II.
-Although equipment was reconstructed according to the equipment restoration plan approved by the occupation authority (GHQ) in 1948, import of raw material was a crucial constraint for the reconstruction of the wool spinning industry (Textile Society of Japan[1958], pp.310-313).
-For a few years after the war, import of wool was very little, because import of the raw materials was limited strictly in general and among the textile materials raw cotton was given priority.
-It was after 1949 when the trade agreement had been concluded between sterling area nations (Wool Spinning Association of Japan[1987a], p.92) that wool import got on the right track.
+5 A Quantitative Analysis of the Foreign Exchange Allocation by Firm: A Case of the Wool Spinning Industry equipment restoration plan approved by the occupation authority (GHQ) in 1948, import of raw material was a crucial constraint on the restoration of the wool spinning industry (Textile Society of Japan[1958], pp.310-313).
+The import of wool was very little for a few years after the war, since the import of the raw materials in general was under strict constraint and priority was given to raw cotton among the textile materials.
+It was after 1949 when the trade agreement was concluded between sterling area nations-that wool import got on the track (Wool Spinning Association of Japan[1987a], p.92).